 That's all before you ever go live with us, and all taken care of while you get on with your daily business.
 When you're satisfied that your work is in good hands, we go forward, and not a moment before.

-Step 8: Stabilization - Identifying Trends and Opportunities While Uncovering the Outsourcing Mystery
+Stabilization - Identifying Trends and Opportunities While Uncovering the Outsourcing Mystery

 When that day comes, you're ready to start seeing results with an FAO solution, but that hardly means that communication ceases and you'll be flying blind.
 If onboarding is done correctly the "go-live" step is, well, nearly invisible.
 You'll know, of course, when your project is live, but the transition should be seamless and complete.
 From there, you can expect:

 Is this the most detailed step-by-step teardown of the mystery surrounding outsourcing, or what you'll experience when you're deciding to outsource your accounting?

-That's not because there's some industry secret you can't know until you sign on the dotted line, though.
-It's because we believe there is no such thing as a "one size fits all" approach to FAO.
+That's not because there's some outsourcing industry mystery secret you can't know until you sign on the dotted line, though.
+It's because we believe there is no such thing as a "one size fits all" approach to accounting outsourcing.
 We work to find a solution that's exactly the right fit for you and only you.
 We build your plan around that instead of asking you to fit yourself into a predetermined process.

 We're happy to walk you through it all to "uncover" the mystery in finance & accounting outsourcing (FAO).